 Moat is a leading housing association providing secure, affordable homes for rent and shared ownership to those in housing need.
-From our inception in 1966, managing a single block of flats, we now house over 58.000 customers across Kent, Essex.
-Sussex and London.
+From our inception in 1966, managing a single block of flats, we now house over 58,000 customers across Kent, Essex, Sussex and London.

 Moat Homes Limited is a charitable registered provider registered with and regulated by the Regulator of Social Housing (RSH) and our current grading organisation funded by a mixture of private finance and government grant.
-We reinvest and build new ones where they are most needed.
-We are proud of the great homes and build, and we have more in the pipeline as we tackle the current housing shortage.
+We reinvest any surplus we make to maintain and build new ones where they are most needed.
+We are proud of the great homes and communities we've helped to build, and we have more in the pipeline as we tackle the current housing shortage.

 Our homes are more than just bricks and mortar.
-We partner with local authorities to put roofs over the heads of those who might not otherwise have we work in our communities empower local youth, tackle isolation, and create thriving places that people love to live in.
-We provide retirement we work with managing agents to provide specialist care and support to people with learning difficulties, physical disabilities and those fleeing domestic violence.
+We partner with local authorities to put roofs over the heads of those who might not otherwise have we work in our communities to improve employability, isolation, and create thriving places that people love to live in.
+We provide retirement we work with managing agents to provide specialist care and support to people with learning and those fleeing domestic violence.
 We also work with local authorities to offer temporary accommodation.

-we're also leading the way.
+We're playing our part and we're also leading the way.
 As one of the pioneers of shared ownership, we've given thousands of households a boost into affordable home ownership.
-Our an important part of our DNA.
+Our strong history of development is an important part of our DNA.
 Just as importantly, we invest in our existing homes to make sure they are safe and well maintained.
 Over 90% of the homes we build are for affordable rent and shared ownership.
 We have a development pipeline of over 1,500 homes, with an aim of completing over 650 homes in 2023/2024.
 In 2022/23, we completed 436 affordable homes and had a further 1,058 affordable homes under construction.
+Environmental, Social and Governance Report Introduction